Presigny/multilayer_duality/README.md

 - metadata: contains metadata necessary for the analysis (distance between brain regions, name of brain regions, cognitive score of patients)

 ### Data
+The data to run these scripts can be found in the following repository: Multilayer brain networks -> https://zenodo.org/doi/10.5281/zenodo.12099872

 ### Scripts
 - preprocessing/average_over_subjects.py: uses the supra-adjacency matrices of subjects to generate the supra-adjacency matrix averaged over the subjects